George Meegan: Present

 Meegan calls his pilot program "Operation Safeguard: Hope to the Indigenous Tribes of Amazonia".
 On arrival in Puyo, he arranged meetings among the tribe and on 6 June 2013, presented a lecture called "Stealing the Fire" to the Quito Ministry of Higher Education.
 It was applauded and put him into the familiar Ecuador ‘slow roll’ of bureaucratic promises with delays.
 Then, on 17 September 2013, in a speech titled "Save the Indigenous Children of Ecuador" to Puyo teachers and Waorani, he explained that the Constitution of Ecuador "Guarantees the Nationalities of the indigenous tribes, however the education policy (as is common throughout the world) cannot support that guarantee."

 The aim in Puyo is to better the world through the children, primarily by preserving their indigenous languages and teaching them the lessons for living in modern times.
 This is designed after a successful model he set up in Barrow following the Alaska 2000 event and subsequent US government aid.
 Operation Safeguard in Ecuador is based on what he calls Preventable Language Extinction.
 In Alaska, after the 2008 loss of Eyak when the last native speaker died, no action had yet been taken to check this fast approaching extinction of several other Alaska First Nation languages.

 With a similar threat among the Amazonian tribes, Meegan suggests that the only thing left to stem the demise of the tribes is a shift to a culture based curriculum.
 The foundation of culture is languages, and these would be defended in courses taught in the native tongues.
 Other classroom focuses would include environment, social, computer, Spanish, and requirements for modern living.
 The syllabus is outlined in Democracy Reaches the Kids.

 At age 14, Meegan's son, Geoffrey, and his sister set out to walk across India from Bombay to Madras.
 During the 5-month trip, Ayumi became friends with Mother Teresa.
 She wrote Santa Pont’a Journey (2009) in English and Japanese about a young boy who embarks on foot in search to find God.
 In 2013, in London, Geoffrey was diagnosed with Parkinson's, and currently lives in London with the help of his family.
 Meegan, in Ecuador, awaits a decision from the Ministry of Education so to begin his work among the peoples he first met 35 years before.

+Death

+Meegan died at the age of 71 on the morning of 10 January 2024, in Blackburn Royal Hospital, UK.
+(Aspiration pneumonia, underlying condition was Alzheimer's.)